domalab/ha-actronair-neo/README.md

-# Actron Air Neo Integration for Home Assistant
+# ActronAir Neo Integration for Home Assistant

 > **IMPORTANT NOTICE:** This integration is currently under active development.
 It may contain bugs or incomplete features.
 Use at your own risk and please report any issues you encounter.

-This integration allows you to control and monitor your Actron Air Neo air conditioning system through Home Assistant.
+This integration allows you to control and monitor your ActronAir Neo air conditioning system through Home Assistant.

 ## Development Status